jokla/jokla.github.io/_posts/software/2014-10-01-visp_naoqi.md

 categories: "software"
 tags: [Romeo, Aldebaran]
 ---
-The library is composed mainly by two classes:
+The library is composed mainly by two classes: grabber and robot.

-* VispNaoqi grabber:
+# VispNaoqi grabber class:
  * Acquisition images from the Robot, convertion in OpenCv and Visp format, visualization.
  * Algoritm to estimate and save instrinsic camera parameters and extrinsic parameters.

-* VispNaoqi robot:
+# VispNaoqi robot class:
+ * Initialize connection to the robot.
+ * Conversion of Visp and naoqi data.
  * Kinematic model of the robot using  Metapod from LAAS.
  * Velocity controller.